CosmicFusion/CosmicFusion/README.md

 - GTK3
 - Libadwaita

-In the future would hope to able to properly learn the above languages and write efficient code, that's less dependent on outsourcing to bash and other questionable practices, but with my extremely limited time, and resources this will do ***FOR NOW***.
+~~In the future would hope to able to properly learn the above languages and write efficient code, that's less dependent on outsourcing to bash and other questionable practices, but with my extremely limited time, and resources this will do ***FOR NOW***.~~ I think I have the hang of it now

 I also dream of becoming proficient in creating wine and Linux patches like GE and TKG